MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-overview.md

 1. Open the correct profile you want to modify, if you have more than 1 profile, ensure you are modifying the right profile.
     - (Optional) Check your profile APN values
         1. Open Connections -> Cellular -> Connection
-        1. Make sure it's the right APN

-        > [!NOTE]
-        > You can have multiple connections if you have mnore than one APN value for this COSA profile.
+        1. Make sure it's the right APN.
+You can have multiple connections if you have more than one APN value for this COSA profile.

     - (Optional) Check that your MCC, MNC pair does not exist in the currect target list
         1. Open **Targets**
         1. Check each target to ensure there's no duplicate of what you want to create.

-        > [!NOTE]
-        > If you see more than one target, ensure you check each of them one by one.
+If you see more than one target, check each of them one by one.

 1. Select **+** to add a new target to your profile, and go to the new target added to your list.
 This is usually the last one in the **Targets** list.

-    > [!NOTE]
-    > If you do not see any new targets, make sure you have clicked on the drop down beside the **Targets**.
+If you do not see any new targets, make sure you have clicked on the drop down beside the **Targets**.

 1. Select **Save draft**, add a note, then select **Save**.